Dr. Melia Belli Bose

 Ph.D., University of California Los Angeles

-Dr. Belli’s scholarship is engaged with issues of gender, hybridity, identity, and memory in South Asian visual culture from the early modern to contemporary periods.
-Her forthcoming book, Royal Umbrellas of Stone: Memory, Politics and Public Identity in Rajput Funerary Art, examines the forms and decoration of royal Hindu funerary art in north India.
-Dr. Belli's articles have been published in the Asian art history journals: Archives of Asian Art, Ars Orientalis, Artibus Asiae, and Marg.
-She has also published in the journal of Asian anthropology Asian Ethnology, on performances of masculinity in contemporary Indian folk songs.
-She is currently guest editing and contributing to two volumes: “The Arts of Death in Asia,” for Ars Orientalis, and a book, Women, Gender, and Art in Early Modern Asia.
-Her next major project is on contemporary art and architecture in Bangladesh.
-Recent research for this project was funded by UTA.
-Her research and language study in India has also been supported by fellowships from the American Institute of Indian Studies.
+Dr. Belli Bose’s scholarship is engaged with issues of gender, hybridity, identity, and memory in South Asian visual culture from the early modern to contemporary periods.
+Her book, Royal Umbrellas of Stone: Memory, Politics and Public Identity in Rajput Funerary Art (under contract with Brill) examines the forms and decoration of royal Hindu funerary art in north India.
+Dr. Belli Bose's articles have been published in the Asian art history journals: Archives of Asian Art, Ars Orientalis, Artibus Asiae, and Marg.
+She has also published in the journal of Asian anthropology Asian Ethnology on performances of masculinity in contemporary Indian folk songs.
+She has edited and contributed to two volumes: “The Arts of Death in Asia,” Ars Orientalis (2014), and a book, Women, Gender and Art in Asia, c.
+1600-1900, which is forthcoming with Ashgate.
+Her next project is on contemporary art and architecture in Bangladesh.
+Recent research for this project was funded by the American Institute of Bangladesh Studies and the Asian Cultural Council.
+Dr. Belli Bose’s research and language study in India has also been supported by fellowships from the American Institute of Indian Studies.